burrittresearch/burritt-research/README.md

 ## About

+Welcome to Burritt Research!
+We provide data-driven solutions for companies in financial services, investment management, and publishing.
+So, if you need help with data analysis, machine learning, and financial writing, please [email us](mailto:wburritt@burrittresearch.com?subject=Info).

 I’ve always been pretty good with numbers.
 My dad was an accountant and when I was a kid I had to keep track of the hours I worked in the garage.
 I entered my time in one of those old green 13 columnar pads.
 I think I was 10.

 I guess I should say that was a drag, but it wasn’t.
 It was satisfying keeping track of what I did.
 Very satisfying.